 A good exfoliation one to two times a week should be just enough for your skin to hold its refreshing glow before your next scrub down is due.

 For the days you're not using an exfoliator on your skin, we recommend using our creamy whipped soap to help nourish and moisturize skin daily.

 Most body scrubs have larger exfoliant particles that while might be good for the thicker skin on your body, could be painful or damaging for the thinner skin on your face.
 Some body scrubs might even contain higher concentrations of acids that could lead to irritation on your face.
 As a rule of thumb, it's best to stick with face scrubs for your face and body scrubs for your body!

 At Nectar Bath Treats, creating our products with naturally nourishing elements is our biggest priority!
 Our luxurious body scrubs are 100% handmade and contain some of the most delectable ingredients that your skin will love!
 Click on any of our individual body scrub products to see exactly what lovely ingredients are in each body scrub.

-Sweet Almond Oil - The oil from the small but mighty almond is full of Vitamin E, A, beneficial fatty acids, protein, potassium and zinc.
-It's an antioxidant powerhouse making it a perfect match for your skin because it helps protect against deterioration of precious collage, helping skin stay healthy and firm.
+The oil from the small but mighty almond is full of Vitamin E, A, beneficial fatty acids, protein, potassium and zinc.
+It's an antioxidant powerhouse making it a perfect match for your skin because it helps protect against deterioration of precious collagen, helping skin stay healthy and firm.

-Exotic Coconut Oil - Farmed deep in the Philippines, our coconut oil is a hydration powerhouse, helping your skin retain a glowing moisturized look you'll love.
-It's rich in medium-chain fatty acids which can help protect the skin from harmful bacteria,
+Farmed deep in the Philippines, our coconut oil is a hydration powerhouse, helping your skin retain a glowing moisturized look you'll love.
+It's rich in medium-chain fatty acids which can help protect the skin from harmful bacteria.